-If you're looking to host an authentic Oktoberfest party, look in stores for special beer made in the Oktoberfest tradition like Samuel Adams Oktoberfest or Great Lakes Oktoberfest.
+If you're looking to host an authentic Oktoberfest or beer tasting party, look in stores for special beer made in the Oktoberfest tradition like Samuel Adams Oktoberfest or Great Lakes Oktoberfest.
 For more authentic brands, try German imports such as Hofbräu, Paulaner or Beck's which also produce special Oktoberfest beer this time of year.

 Or, if your local store doesn't stock Oktoberfest beer, just opt for your favorite brand, and enjoy.
 Before you know it, you and your guests will be hoisting them back like true Munich party-goers.

 Just up ahead, find out more about food & party ideas to celebrate the most festive of German traditions (with recipes below) along with Oktoberfest fun facts and more on 2019 German-American Oktoberfest celebrations coast to coast...